StephenLegacy/TERRAFORM-CLOUD-PROVISIONING-SCRIPT/README.md

 ## Summary

 This Terraform script automates the deployment of a WordPress website on AWS, including setting up necessary infrastructure components and configuring an EC2 instance to serve WordPress from the root directory.
 It provides a robust and scalable solution for hosting a WordPress site on AWS.
+Do Not Edit ReadMe

 ---

 STEPHEN OLOO
-UPDATED 15/07/2024
+UPDATED 14/01/2025